Boeing surprises with positive cash flow, flags supply-chain constraints | Business

 Boeing surprises with positive cash flow, flags supply-chain constraints

-The Virginia-based planemaker projected higher cash flow in the second half of the year and next year as it expects a step-up in deliveries of 737 and 787 jets.
-The company, however, said supply-chain constraints have capped its ability to ramp up production despite "significant" demand for its jets.
+The Virginia-based planemaker projected higher cash flow in the second half and next year from an expected step-up in deliveries of 737 and 787 jets.
+The company said supply-chain constraints have capped its ability to ramp up jet production despite "significant" demand.

 Boeing Co on Wednesday surprised Wall Street by generating cash from operations in the second quarter and stuck to its cash flow goal for the year in a sign the planemaker was gradually overcoming costly production snarls.
-The Virginia-based planemaker projected higher cash flow in the second half of the year and next year as it expects a step-up in deliveries of 737 and 787 jets.
+The Virginia-based planemaker projected higher cash flow in the second half and next year from an expected step-up in deliveries of 737 and 787 jets.

-The company, however, said supply-chain constraints have capped its ability to ramp up production despite "significant" demand for its jets.
-Boeing's shares were up 0.2% at $156.18 in mid-day trade.
+The company said supply-chain constraints have capped its ability to ramp up jet production despite "significant" demand.
+It now expects to deliver fewer 737 MAX jets this year due to supply issues and delays in deliveries to Chinese customers.
+Boeing's shares were up about 0.1% at $156.05 in afternoon trade.

-Resuming deliveries of 787 Dreamliners and clearing inventories of its cash-cow 737 Max are vital for Boeing's ability to emerge from overlapping crises.
-The pandemic and the grounding of its best-selling model after fatal crashes have drained its cash and saddled Boeing with debt.
-Chief Executive Dave Calhoun said the company was working with regulators for certifications of the shorter 737 Max 7 and longer 737 Max 10 variants by the end of this year and was in the "final stages" of preparing to restart 787 Dreamliner deliveries.
+Resuming deliveries of 787 Dreamliners and clearing inventories of its cash-cow 737 Max are vital for Boeing to emerge from overlapping crises: the pandemic and the grounding of its best-selling model after fatal crashes.
+This has drained its cash and saddled Boeing with debt.
+Chief Executive Dave Calhoun said Boeing was working with regulators for certifications by the end of this year of the shorter 737 Max 7 and longer 737 Max 10 variants, and was in "final stages" of preparing to restart 787 Dreamliner deliveries.

 Those concerns dominated last week's Farnborough Airshow where suppliers and manufacturers said they were scrambling to source everything from raw materials to small electronic components to keep production moving.
 "We continue to experience real constraints," Brian West, Boeing's chief financial officer, told investors.